 * Stack some soft blocks for your infant.
 Watch him knock it down.
 Repeat.

-* Place a soft ball by your infant, when it rolls away, bring it back to her.
+* Place a softball by your infant; when it rolls away, observe how she responds.
+If she is interested and can’t crawl over to retrieve it, bring it back to her.
 Repeat.
 When your infant is older, she will enjoy crawling over to the ball and pushing it away.

-* Shaking any toy that makes noise is a great cause and effect activity.
+* Shaking any noise-related toy is a great cause-and-effect activity.

 * Set up shatterproof mirrors for your infant to interact with.
 Wave at the mirror, make faces, smile, etc.